cpmech/gosl/mpi/README.md

 # Gosl. mpi.
 Message Passing Interface for parallel computing

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxmpi.html).

 The `mpi` package is a light wrapper to the [OpenMPI](https://www.open-mpi.org) C++ library designed to develop algorithms for parallel computing.